Harold Stephen Langhorne

-Brigadier-General Harold Stephen Langhorne CB CMG (17 September 1866 – 26 June 1932) was an officer in the Royal Army Ordnance Corps of the British army and served in India, Burma, Hong Kong, South Africa and France.
+Harold Stephen Langhorne CB CMG (17 September 1866 – 26 June 1932) was an officer in the Royal Army Ordnance Corps of the British army and served in India, Burma, Hong Kong, South Africa and France.

 Early life

 He was the son of Reverend John Langhorne, headmaster of King's School, Rochester and Henrietta Long of Harston Hall, Harston, Cambridgeshire and Landermere Hall, Thorpe-le-Soken.

 He attended Tonbridge School and then went to the King's School, Rochester.
 He went to the Royal Military Academy, Woolwich, London, England, which was established in 1741 to educate the military branch of the Board of Ordnance to produce officers for the Artillery and Engineers.
-He entered the Royal Artillery in 1885, and by 1890 served in India.
+He entered the Royal Artillery in September 1885, and by 1890 served in India.

-Family, Marriage and Children

-His brother John Langhorne became principal of John Watson's Institution, Edinburgh.
-Two of his half-brothers also became senior army officers: Major-General Algernon Philip Yorke Langhorne and Brigadier James Archibald Dunboyne Langhorne.
+Family

 Harold Stephen Langhorne met his future wife after he fell from a horse during a polo match in India.
 In order to recover from the fall he was seated beside her and her father Major General Frederick Edward Hadow, believed to have been a senior officer of the Hyderabad Contingent Force.
 He married Amy Helen Francis Hadow (born Toghoo, Bengal 21 December 1867 died Cheltenham, Gloucester, England 17 July 1953) at Allahabad, Uttar Pradesh, India on 28 December 1891.